 Sadly, there have been a growing number of tenants adversely impacted by the rising cost of food, fuel and rent costs, particularly for those not receiving benefits and in receipt of below-inflation wage rises.
-The number of tenants receiving Universal Credit has risen and now stands at over 40% of live tenancies, and this is estimated to grow by a further 2,000 households (circa 10%) once migration concludes.
-We continue to monitor the migration to ensure rent arrears levels can be mitigated where possible.
+The number of tenants receiving Universal Credit has risen and now stands at over 45% of live tenancies, which has been impacted by those receiving tax credits transitioning in January 2024.
+The number of tenants receiving Universal Credit is estimated to increase by circa 1,900 (62%) in 2024/25, as full migration is rolled out across Northamptonshire.
+We continue to support tenants as much as possible during this transitional phase and beyond to ensure rent arrears levels can be mitigated wherever possible.

-NPH recognise this impact and continue to provide support and signposting for tenants, through fuel and food vouchers, access to grants or unclaimed benefits and, from 2023/24, hardship funding.
-As an organisation we are able to manage the business under these conditions, and continue to provide services and support to those in need in the communities that we operate in.
-Recognising the benefit that flexibility of homeworking has brought to staff, we have continued our agile working where practicable to maximise our effectiveness for service delivery.
+NPH recognise this impact and continue to provide support and signposting for tenants, through fuel and food vouchers, access to grants or unclaimed benefits and, new this year, the hardship funding initiative from WNC.
+As an organisation we can manage the business under these conditions, and continue to provide services and support to those in need in the communities that we operate in.